Tyler Glasnow: Los Angeles Dodgers (2024–present)

 Glasnow returned to Los Angeles' rotation to begin the 2025 season, posting a 1–0 record and 4.50 ERA with 23 strikeouts over his first five starts.
 He was placed on the injured list due to right shoulder inflammation on April 28, 2025, and was transferred to the 60-day injured list on May 31.
 He was activated from the injured list and rejoined the rotation on July 9 against the Milwaukee Brewers.
 He made a total of 18 starts, with a 4–3 record, 3.19 ERA and 106 strikeouts.
 Glasnow made his Dodgers post-season debut by pitching 1 2/3 innings out of the bullpen against the Philadelphia Phillies in the opening game of the 2025 NLDS.
 He started the decisive fourth game of the series, striking out eight while allowing only two hits and three walks in six scoreless innings of a game the Dodgers eventually won in extra innings.
 His next start was in the third game of the 2025 NLCS against the Brewers, allowing one run on three hits and three walks with eight strikeouts in 5 2/3 innings as the Dodgers won on their way to a series sweep.
 Glasnow also started the third game of the 2025 World Series against the Toronto Blue Jays.
 He allowed four runs (only two of which were earned) on five hits and three walks in 4 2/3 innings of a game the Dodgers eventually won in 18 innings.
 He next came in to the ninth inning of Game 6 with two on and no outs and picked up his first career save on only three pitches – a popout and a double play.
 The following day in Game 7, he allowed one run on three hits in 2 1/3 innings in a game the Dodgers eventually won to take the series.

+On May 6, 2026, in a game against the Houston Astros, Glasnow struck out Yordan Alvarez for his 1000th career strikeout.
+He is the fastest starting pitcher in Major League Baseball to achieve this milestone, reaching it in just 793 innings.
+However, he left that start shortly afterwards with back spasms.
+While initially optimistic that it would be a short term injury, Glasnow did not recover as expected and on June 6, he was placed on the 60-day injured list.